Defeasible RDFS via Rational Closure

 \nd In the following, we will proceed as follows.
 In the next section, we will introduce $\rhodfbot$, by defining its syntax, semantics and entailment decision procedure.
-In Section~\ref{defrdfs} we extend \rhodfbot~towards defeasible \rhodfbot~via a RC construction, defining syntax, semantics, entailment decision procedure and address its computational complexity.
-Section~\ref{din}, we encapsulate DINs into our framework, define the entailment decision procedure and address its computational complexity.
+In Section~\ref{defrdfs} we extend \rhodfbot~towards defeasible \rhodfbot~via an RC construction, defining syntax, semantics, entailment decision procedure and address its computational complexity.
+In Section~\ref{din}, we encapsulate DINs into our framework, define the entailment decision procedure and address its computational complexity.
 All the previous sections address the case of ground graphs only.
 The non-ground case is addressed in Section~\ref{blanknodes}.
 Eventually, Section~\ref{relw} addresses related work and Section~\ref{concl} concludes with a brief summary of our contribution and highlights future work.
 Some poofs of lemmas and theorems are in the appendixes.

-\section{$\rhodfbot$ graphs}
+\section{$\rhodfbot$ Graphs}

-\nd RC is one of the most popular non-monotonic approaches in conditional reasoning.
-Unlike other approaches to non-monotonic reasoning for RDFS (see Section \ref{concl}), that are build using some form of \emph{negation as failure}, conditional reasoning systems are usually based on a different technical solution: given a set of defeasible conditionals $\alpha \fcond\beta$ (if $\alpha$ holds, then presumably $\beta$ holds), we use them like classical monotonic conditionals until we have a conflict in our information, that triggers the non-monotonic reasoning machinery.
-Example \ref{ex01} is a classical example: we have a conflict between classical reasoning, suggesting that penguins, being birds, should fly, and exceptional more specific information, stating that penguins do not fly.
-Faced with such a conflict, the non-monotonic engine solves it giving, in this case, precedence to the more specific information (penguins do not fly).
-This kind of reasoning allows a good level of flexibility: we can freely add in our premises exceptional cases that are in conflict with the general rules (that is, the conditionals), and the non-monotonic machinery will be able to autonomously manage such conflicts.
+\nd RC is a popular non-monotonic approach in conditional reasoning: given a set of defeasible conditionals $\alpha \fcond\beta$ (if $\alpha$ holds, then presumably $\beta$ holds), we use them like classical monotonic conditionals until we have a conflict in our information, that triggers the non-monotonic reasoning machinery.
+Example \ref{ex01} shows such a case: we have a conflict between classical reasoning, suggesting that drug users, being young, should be happy, and an exceptional more specific information, stating that drug users are unhappy.
+Faced with such a conflict, the non-monotonic engine solves it giving, in this case, precedence to the more specific information (``drug users are unhappy").
 However, in order to implement this kind of defeasible reasoning in the RDFS framework, we need to introduce some notion of informational incompatibility, such as ``someone can not be happy and unhappy at the same time".
-Such incompatibilities cannot be represented in $\rhodf$: to do so, we extend the $\rhodf$ language to the $\rhodfbot$ language allowing to express such forms of conflicts (but, see also Remark~\ref{unhappy}).
+Such incompatibilities cannot be represented in $\rhodf$: to do so, we extend the $\rhodf$ language to $\rhodfbot$ allowing to express such forms of conflicts (but, see also Remark~\ref{unhappy}).
 We are going to briefly introduce the $\rhodf$ formalism, in order to introduce the $\rhodfbot$ language.
 We are going to characterise $\rhodfbot$ by appropriately extending the $\rhodf$ semantics and the $\rhodf$ deductive system.